pravinyo/website/_posts/2026-09-07-prompting-code-review.md

 ## Two Templates, Not One: Matching the Workflow to the Task Size

-Module 1 taught two workflows, and the reason there were two is important: a plain-English requirements doc handed to a QA/Architect persona pair is fast and appropriate for a well-understood, contained piece of work; a full REASONS Canvas drafted by an Analyst persona is slower to produce but earns its cost on anything with real design decisions, multiple constraints, or an audit trail requirement.
+[Agentic TDD & SPDD](/posts/agentic-tdd-zero-code/) taught two workflows, and the reason there were two is important: a plain-English requirements doc handed to a QA/Architect persona pair is fast and appropriate for a well-understood, contained piece of work; a full REASONS Canvas drafted by an Analyst persona is slower to produce but earns its cost on anything with real design decisions, multiple constraints, or an audit trail requirement.
 The same split applies to prompting a single feature, and it's the split this post organises its templates around.

 ```mermaid
 graph TD